 The Problem

-Every content type on this portfolio — projects and experience — had its own slug file, thumbnail file, MDX import index, content ordering array, reading time map, and structured data file.
+Every content type on this portfolio (projects and experience) had its own slug file, thumbnail file, MDX import index, content ordering array, reading time map, and structured data file.
 Adding a single project meant touching six files with overlapping data.
-Adding a third content type (blog) would triple the duplication.
+Adding a third content type (blog) would triple the duplication and make every future content addition cost 18+ file touches.

 The Solution: A Content Registry